-\textbf{5.
-Risk-enforcement interaction.} To capture how regulation regimes transform latent hazards into expected costs, we augment the seller’s reservation price with a risk–enforcement interaction.
-Including $R_j E_{jt}$ reflects a standard law-and-economics intuition: risk becomes costly to the seller to the extent it is enforced.
-In data transactions, many harms (re-identification, leakage, unlawful reuse) are probabilistic and partly externalized.
-Strong enforcement converts those latent harms into internalized expected penalties through higher detection probability, stricter auditing, and more severe sanctions.
-Conversely, when enforcement is weak, even high intrinsic risk may not translate into comparable private cost.
-This specification also avoids double counting: $R_j$ captures the transaction’s inherent hazard, $E_jt$ captures the surrounding intensity of regulation control, and the interaction $R_j E_{jt}$ captures how the very same hazard is priced under different regulatory environments.
+To capture how regulatory regimes transform latent hazards into expected private costs, we augment the seller’s reservation price with a risk-enforcement interaction term $R_jE_{jt}$.
+The intuition is standard in law and economics: expected sanctions depend on both the underlying harmfulness of conduct (here, the intrinsic hazard of the dataset) and the enforcement technology that makes that harm privately consequential, probability of detection/audit and the severity of available sanctions \citep{Becker1968Crime,PolinskyShavell2000Enforcement}.
+In data transactions, many harms (re-identification, leakage, unlawful reuse) are probabilistic and often materialize only through downstream events; absent enforcement, these hazards can remain partly externalized.
+Stronger enforcement increases the expected private cost of the same hazard by (i) raising the likelihood that incidents trigger scrutiny (e.g., audits or investigations following a leak or viral exposure) and (ii) increasing the sanction menu and its severity, including operational restrictions and individual accountability.
+Conversely, under weak enforcement, even intrinsically risky transfers may not translate into comparable expected private cost.
+The interaction therefore captures a key empirical regularity suggested by our fieldwork: what deters supply is not “risk” in isolation, but the expectation that if something goes wrong the seller will be held responsible in a high-stakes enforcement environment.
+Finally, this specification also helps avoid double counting: $R_j$ captures the transaction’s inherent hazard, $E_{jt}$ captures the surrounding enforcement intensity, and $R_jE_{jt}$ captures how the \emph{same} hazard is priced differently across enforcement regimes.